SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/attack_models/csrf_attack_model.md

-# Cross Site Request Forgery Attacks
+# Cross-Site Request Forgery Attacks Model

 Cross-Site Request Forgery (CSRF) is an attack that forces an end user to perform unwanted actions in an application in which they are currently authenticated.

 ## Definition
 The purpose of this type of attack is to change state and not to steal data, since the attacker is prevented from seeing the response to the falsified request.
 The necessary for this type of attack to succeed is the existence of permission to make changes via GET requests.

+---

 ## Mitigation Strategies